algorithmiaio/api-docs/source/includes/_data.md

 data://.session/:filename
 ```

-The session directory exists for each Algorithm Session and is only accessible to algorithms within that session.
+Session collections exist for each Algorithm Session and is only accessible to algorithms within that session.

-* What makes a session?
-* when do you use this collection
-* why isn't there a "session" section on the data page?
-* example?
+The Algorithm session is defined as the scope of the original request and any other subsequent calls withing the tree.
+When the original request ends, the session collection is no longer available.

+Session collections allow data to be used across multiple algorithms within the scope of one call.
+This is useful for algorithm developers so that they may ensure access to data on a temporary basis.
+These collections are no longer available after the request, thus giving the caller security that their data will not be available outside the scope of the session.

 ## Temporary Algorithm Collections